 Our focus on the health and well-being of the community ensures opportunity to rebuild broken lives and hope for a good, healthy existence.
 United Way supports those programs that give safe sanctuary when needed, independence to take care on one’s own, daily healthy maintenance, and guidance with treatment when needed.

 Get to Know Us

 The United Way of Moore County is a private non-profit organization in Southern Pines, NC with a local board of directors whose mission is to make a measurable impact on the quality of life in the community by addressing essential human service issues.
 Contributions to United Way stay right here in our community.Learn more

 Volunteering is not only a great way to meet new people, especially if you are new to the area it also strengthens your ties to the community and gives you the opportunity to practice and develop your social skills.
 It is a fun and easy way to explore your interests and passions.
 Doing volunteer work provides you with a natural sense of accomplishment, pride and identity.
 Whatever YOUR reason for your volunteer work with us will be, we at United Way of Moore County, NC appreciate all your support and commitment!Learn more

-Children and youth participated in opportunities to start school ready, are proficient at reading, stay on track in middle school, earn a high school diploma & pursue higher education.
+Children and youth participated in opportunities to start school ready, become proficient at reading, stay on track in middle school, earn a high school diploma & pursue higher education.

-Meals were served assisting elderly, temporarily disabled, and disabled residents of our community.
+Meals served assisting elderly, temporarily disabled, and disabled residents of your community.